-This Professional Development Award (PDA) in Health and Social Care is designed for those who are involved in supervising others in social services and related settings.
+This Professional Development Award (PDA) in Health and Social Care is designed for you if you are involved in supervising others in social services and related settings.
 It was developed to meet the requirements of social care workers who are registered with the Scottish Social Services Council (SSSC), who are now in a supervisory role and require additional qualifications.

 You will learn how to supervise employees, through recognising your own role and function in taking some responsibility for the work of others, within a defined structure.
 You will also integrate theory and legislation and illustrate how these underpin your practice.
 The course covers the process of assessing and appraising the performance of staff by providing feedback on individual and team performance.

 You will learn about:

 - the principles of supervision and how to apply them

 - the purpose and functions of supervision

 - communication skills

 - the role of the supervisor in managing resources